-- The use of Powerpoint for presentations is optional.
+- The use of Powerpoint for presentations is strongly encouraged, but optional.

-NOTE: If Powerpoint is not being used for the presentation, the student should submit the following Powerpoint slides:
+NOTE: If Powerpoint is not being used for the entire presentation, the student should submit the following content in Powerpoint slides:

 - One Powerpoint slide as a “title” page with his or her name and project title.

 - The title page will be projected during the presentation.

 - PowerPoint slides with the references used in preparing the presentation.

 - The references will be projected during the question and answer session.

 - On the day of the conference, students presenting research posters will participate in a poster session.